AyushMayekar/PackTrack-A_Trip-Centric_Luggage_Tracking_and_Verification_Framework-_for_Preventing_Item_Loss/README.md

 # Trip Luggage Manager (Under Development) 🚧

 Welcome to the **Trip Luggage manager** project!
-This repository contains the source code for a Ecommerce Website.
+This repository contains the source code for a Trip Luggage Manager.

 ## 📌 Project Status